German Easter Traditions, Facts and Customs- Easter in Germany!

 German Easter Fountains

 In parts of Germany, there was a tradition of drawing Easter Water (Osterwasser) for health and purification.
 Sprinkling it on the eyes was good for eyesight, and Farmers would give it to their animals to stay healthy.
-In Pomerania Easter Water meant Life and Fertility, and unmarried women would go to collect some before the sun came up… if she could sprinkle it onto the man she loved, there could be a wedding soon.
+In Pomerania, Easter Water meant Life and Fertility, and unmarried women would go to collect some before the sun came up.
+If she could sprinkle it onto the man she loved, there could be a wedding soon!

 Today, the custom of decorating the town’s water fountain or well has spread across Germany.